joker-b/botzo/_posts/2006-04-26-Hacking-the-LX1.md

 The LX1 has a lens cap.
 This can potentially make it less-than-pocketable, compared to cameras that fully retract their lenses.
 I've yet to have trouble with this.
 A danger, when pocketing the camera <i>sans</i> case, is that the cap will come loose in your pocket and the lens will be scratched.
 A solution I used before receiving my Crumpler &#151; keep the pocketed camera in a plastic ziploc sandwich bag, which keeps everything snug and doesn't let fabric or loose pens catch on the cap.

-The lens is the star of the camera, I'm really impressed with its <a href="/blog/archives/000476.html">lack of distortion</a> and crisp results even wide-open.
+The lens is the star of the camera, I'm really impressed with its <a href="{{ site.baseurl }}{% post_url 2006-04-02-LX1 %}">lack of distortion</a> and crisp results even wide-open.
 Pictures speak to its color and sharpness.
 It's only f/2.8 but the addition of "OIS" Image Stabilization gives it hand-holdability at pretty low speeds.

 I leave my OIS in "Mode 1" (always on).
 The "Mode 2" (on just when you press the shutter) slows the camera down.
 Mode 2 supposedly saves battery life, but a second battery is trivial to carry.
 I've rarely needed it, even after a full day of snapping.